matteofigus/api-benchmark/README.md

 # Contributing

+**This project is actively looking for contributors.
+If you wish to be involved, please open an issue and get in touch.
+Thanks!**

 For the latest updates and release information follow [@matteofigus](https://twitter.com/matteofigus) on twitter.
 Feel free to open new Issues in case of Bugs or Feature requests.
 Pull requests are welcome: first run all the tests locally doing `npm test`.

-Contributing:

-This project is actively looking for contributors.
-If you wish to be involved, please open an issue and get in touch.
-Thanks!

 ### Tests